rpietro/planout_edx/planout_edx.md

 Regarding efficacy evaluation in relation to educational interventions, randomized trials are perceived as one of the best ways to establish causal relationships between interventions and educational outcomes (Baron, 2004, Jadad and Enkins, 2007, Friedman et al., 2010).
 While observational studies and case reports based on personal experience can bring additional insights, they are frequently positioned at a lower level in relation to the strength of evidence since their results are frequently biased (Sackett et al, 2010).
 Specifically regarding online experiments, open source frameworks that allow for the design of complex experiments are now available, including Facebook's recently released Planout <!-- ref -->.
 And yet, despite its availability, most learning management systems have not been integrated with randomization systems.
 This lack of adequate tools for conducting experiments in education aids in explaining why a relatively small number of well designed RCTs have been conducted (Wong et al., 2010; Triola et al., 2012) and, while it is true that RCTs are slowly becoming more common in the educational field (Slavin, 2002), experiments are still largely divorced from daily educational practice (Wong et al, 2010; Triola et al, 2012).

 An essential part of trial design is a proper randomization.
 Despite being relatively simple, randomization principles are often misunderstood by researchers (Jadad and Enkin, 2007; Friedman et al., 2010).
 Frequently, strategies that are not truly random are used to allocate educational subjects, including assignment by date of birth, using unique identifier numbers, or by alternating allocation depending on order of arrival (Jadad and Enkin, 2007).
 Through the use of computer-based randomization algorithms, reliable sequences can be generated that, although not completely random, are sufficient to establish efficacy measures and reduce bias from known and unknown factors (Jadad and Enkin, 2007; Friedman,2010).
-The first framework allowing for randomization within Open edX was recently released <!-- jacinto include link -->.
+The first framework allowing for randomization within Open edX was recently released <!-- jacinto include link.
+Ricardo http://edx.readthedocs.org/projects/edx-partner-course-staff/en/latest/content_experiments/index.html -->.
 Despite this addition representing an important progress toward facilitating educational experiments, it only allows for parallel trials with an equal proportion of participants in each arm (Jadad and Enkins, 2007).
 Although useful, this type of design only represents a small fraction of what might be desirable for educational trials (Jadad and Enkins, 2007).
 More complex designs such as cluster, factorial and cross-over  might bring experimental refinement to educational trials with advantages such as the increase of statistical power and avoiding intervention contamination (Jadad and Enkins, 2007).

 These more complex designs could include clustering participants when interventions might spread from one arm to another, combining interventions in factorial trials when combinations of interventions might be more efficacious than isolated ones, or even using cross-over trials in an attempt to increase statistical power for outcomes not related to knowledge acquisition.
 However, without a supporting technology these more sofisticated designs are either not used or, worse, wrongly implemented.